PeterYe2003/database-take-home/solution.md

 Thus, my goal is to optimize for the median path length while maintaining a high overall success rate.
 This was interesting because optimizing for median performance is quite different from optimizing for average performance.
-In order to get a low median path length, we need to start with the path n, 0, 1, ..., 499 frequently.
-This requires $n$ to have a high edge weight to 0, but a tradeoff is that the random walk will have more loops because we could go n,0,1,...,n,0....
+In order to get a low median path length, we need to start with the path n, 0, 1, ..., 7 frequently.
+This requires all $n$ to have a high edge weight to 0, but a tradeoff is that the random walk will have more loops because we could go n,0,1,...,n,0....

 First optimization is to make sure we spend as little time as possible traversing large nodes.
 We do this by having only giving them outgoing